websockets/ws/doc/ws.md

 This method can be overridden when a custom handling logic is required.

+### server.address()
+- `{Object}`

+Returns the bound address, the address family name, and port of the server as reported by the operating system if listening on an IP socket.
+If the server is listening on a pipe or UNIX domain socket, the name is returned as a string.

 ## Class: WebSocket

 This class represents a WebSocket.
 It extends the `EventEmitter`.